ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 ## Acknowledgements

 Thanks to the [Fall 2020 Frugal Science](https://www.frugalscience.org/) class for a great discussion which helped me think about what to include in this post!
-Thanks also to [Andre Maia Chagas](https://amchagas.github.io/) for valuable information about problems people have encountered with noncommercial licenses.
+Thanks also to [Andre Maia Chagas](https://amchagas.github.io/) for valuable information about the problems which the Glia project encountered with noncommercial licensing.